RrandomnessW/Snake-Game-ISP/README.md

 # Snake-Game-ISP
 ## Introduction
-This project is the game Snake coded in java and to be used with the compiler "Ready to Program."
+This project is the game Snake coded in java and is to be used with the compiler "Ready to Program."
 There are three different difficulties to choose from and seven different levels available.
-Additionally, there is an instructions page and a highscore page.
-The aim of this project was to create a game that would incorporate our lessons on code threads and visual graphics for my grade 11 Computer Science class.
+Additionally, there is an instructions page and a high score page.
+This project aimed to create a game that would incorporate our lessons on code threads and visual graphics for my grade 11 Computer Science class.

 ## Table of Contents
 * [General Info](#general-info)